waiz3ple/wall-clock/README.md

 Tested on:
 - Google Chrome
 - Mozilla Firefox
+- Brave
+- Opera
 - Microsoft Edge
-- Brave

----

 ## 🛠️ CI/CD for GitHub Pages

-Automatically deploys to GitHub Pages only when the `main` branch is built.
+Automatically deploys to GitHub Pages when the `main` branch is built.
 The `dist` folder is generated and deployed.
+---

+## 🚀 Areas for Improvement

+- **Desktop Screen Saver Mode**: Convert the app into a screensaver for Windows and macOS.
+- **Alarm Feature**: Add an alarm clock option with customizable alerts.
+- **Additional Themes**: Introduce more theme options, including seasonal and custom backgrounds.
+- **Widget Support**: Develop a widget version for desktops and mobile devices.

 ---

 ## 🤝 Contributing